ashleysmith22/ePortfolio/index.md

 # **Professional Self-Assessment**

 <p style="text-indent: 55px;">
 Reflecting on my experience in the Computer Science program and in completing my capstone project, I am grateful for all the learning, skills, and growth I have accomplished.
 Not only did the program give me a strong foundation in technical subjects like algorithms, data structures, and software development, I have also developed meaningful experience in solving complex problems, critical thinking, and communicating solutions to users and clients.
-My capstone project, in particular, allowed me to employ the skills
+My capstone project, in particular, allowed me to employ the skills in my own classroom.
 </p>

 <p style="text-indent: 55px;">